brighamskarda/chess/README.md

 | malbrecht/chess       | 77.39                       | 147.97                      | 5.44                   |
 | eightsquared/chess    | 7.075                       | 22.35                       | 1.01                   |

-<sub>All tests done on an Intel I7-1265U (I know a laptop is not the best for benchmarks, but you can at least get a general idea for how each of the libraries perform)</sub>
+<sub>All tests done on an Intel I7-1265U in June 2025 (I know a laptop is not the best for benchmarks, but you can at least get a general idea for how each of the libraries perform)</sub>

 <sub>Starting Position - `rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1`</sub>